sigasi/sigasi_insights/content/manual/config.md

 [More info](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Freference%2Fref-35.htm&cp%3D0_4_1_32)

-# Linting rules
+# Linting Rules

-You can choose the severity of linting rules in: **Window > Preferences > Sigasi > VHDL > Errors/Warnings**.
+You can choose the severity of linting rules in **Window > Preferences > Sigasi > VHDL > Errors/Warnings**.
 Read more information about [Linting and Quick Fixes](/manual/linting).

 # Language

 Eclipse is available in several languages, and you can install the language pack of your choice.
-Read more in this support article : [Installing translations for Eclipse](/tech/installing-translations-eclipse)
+Read more in this support article: [Installing translations for Eclipse](/tech/installing-translations-eclipse)

-# Keyboard shortcuts
+# Keyboard Shortcuts

 Sigasi Studio comes with a large number of [Keyboard Shortcuts](/manual/keyshortcuts) preconfigured.
 You can configure keyboard shortcuts (key bindings) in **Window > Preferences > General > Keys**.
 You can modify individual keyboard shortcuts or add new key bindings.
 There is also a preconfigured scheme for Emacs-like keyboard shortcuts.